 In addition to the name being unique, the entity designator (identifier used at the end of the business name) must be either:

-If there is a name that you want to use, but you aren’t ready to form the LLC, the Application for Registration of Limited Liability Company Name can be filed with the New Mexico Secretary of State to hold the name for up to 120 days.
+If you want to use a name but aren’t ready to form an LLC, the Application for Registration of Limited Liability Company Name can be filed with the New Mexico Secretary of State to hold the name for up to 120 days.

 Step 2: Appoint a New Mexico Registered Agent

-Every LLC in New Mexico is required to have a registered agent, which is simply someone with a New Mexico street address who will be responsible for any legal correspondence, for example, if the business is served papers in the event of a lawsuit.
+Every LLC in New Mexico is required to appoint a registered agent, who is simply someone with a New Mexico street address who will be responsible for any legal correspondence, such as if the business is served papers in the event of a lawsuit.

 Step 3: File the LLC New Mexico LLC Articles of Organization

 The paperwork to officially create an LLC in New Mexico is called the Articles of Organization.
-To submit the paperwork, you will file online through the New Mexico Secretary of State’s Corporations and Business Service’s website.
+You will file online through the New Mexico Secretary of State’s Corporations and Business Service’s website to submit the paperwork.

-When filling out the Articles of Organization, there are a few sections that can trip people up, so I’ll explain a few of the more confusing ones.
+When filling out the Articles of Organization, a few sections can trip people up, so I’ll explain a few of the more confusing ones.

 Effective date request: If you want the LLC to start immediately, choose today’s date.
-If you want the LLC to start later, enter a date less than 90 days in the future to start.
-The main reason for delaying the LLC start date is when the filing is being done close to the end of a calendar year, and the business isn’t going to have any activity until the following year.
+If you want the LLC to start later, enter a date less than 90 days to start.
+The main reason for delaying the LLC start date is when the filing is being done close to the end of a calendar year, and the business doesn’t have any activity until the following year.
 By delaying until the following year, they save from having to file one business tax filing.

 NAICS: This section is optional and asks for information regarding the activities of the business.
 To answer, there is a number called NAICS (North American Industrial Classification System).
 This code is a six-digit number that classifies and categorizes the different business industries.
-This information is used in reporting statistical data for each of the industries in the U.S. Remember this number, as you will need it when filing annual tax returns.
+This information is used to report statistical data for each industry in the U.S. Remember this number, as you will need it when filing annual tax returns.

-If the activities of your business aren’t specifically listed, choose one that is close.
+If your business’s activities aren’t specifically listed, choose the one closest to the main revenue generator.
 The filing allows for up to three codes to be entered.

 Business purpose: Another optional section the New Mexico Secretary of State asks for is some basic information about what the business does.
-Some will use a statement that keeps the business purpose open-ended that says, “The LLC will and engage in any lawful business activity for which a Limited Liability Company may be organized in New Mexico.”
+Some will use a statement that keeps the business purpose open-ended, saying, “The LLC will engage in any lawful business activity for which a Limited Liability Company may be organized in New Mexico.”

 Related: How to answer the business purpose statement

 Principal place of business: In this section, enter the street address, city, state, and zip code of the initial principal office.
-This address can be the LLC’s physical address, or it can be the address where the business records are stored.
+This address can be the LLC’s physical address or the address where the business records are stored.
 You may not use a PO Box for the principal place of business.
 This address can be the same as the Registered Agent.

-Mailing address: If the mailing address is different from the primary place of business, enter that address in this section.
-If the mailing address is the same as the principal place of business, click on the “Same as” box to copy an earlier used address.
+Mailing address: If the mailing address differs from the primary business place, enter that address in this section.
+If the mailing address is the same as the principal place of business, click the “Same as” box to copy an earlier used address.

 Manager / Member Info – This section asks for information regarding the LLC’s managers and members.